c5k1m/cse15l-lab-reports/lab-report-4-week-8.md

 As we can see, the test clearly failed because the correct output was supposed to be `[a.com, a.com(()), example.com]`, but the actual output was `[a.com)](b.com, a.com(()), example.com]`, where it's clear that the `)](b.com` portion in the `a.com)](b.com` output was not supposed to be included in the output as shown in the JUnit stack trace presented above as a result of the failed test.

-**Code-Change Question (Snippet 2)**:
+**Code-Change Question (Snippet 2)**: The code change will definitely be less than 10 lines long to fix the error in my `MarkdownParse.java` file.
+The issue lies with the `int closeParen = markdown.indexOf(")", openParen);` and `toReturn.add(markdown.substring(openParen + 1, closeParen));` lines in my Markdown-Parse file because the code only reads up to next close parenthesis and takes everything up to it (without including the close parenthesis itself), which illustrates how `a.com(())` comes out as `a.com((` in the output.
+The change will simply look for the last closed parenthesis and take everything up to that closed parenthesis, which will be a simply one-line addition with the help of the `substring()` method.

 # Snippet 3

-The code below illustrates how the actual test for Snippet 3 was conducted in the `MarkdownParseTest.java` file on my Markdown-Parse Repo, where the assert test includes what the test method should've produced per the CommonMark demo site...
+The code below illustrates how the actual test for Snippet 3 was conducted in the `MarkdownParseTest.java` file in my Markdown-Parse Repo, where the assert test includes what the test method should've produced per the CommonMark demo site...

 ![markdown-parse repo picture](https://user-images.githubusercontent.com/81746604/157929968-0408e6ba-d640-42f3-a5af-56fe23a50bff.png)